codieboomboom/CE3004---Mdp-Group-14-Arduino/README.md

 <h4>Checklist 1: Going straight</h4>
 <p> KEEP THE ROBOT LIGHT!!!</p>
 <p> Install barely the Arduino kit, the battery, the motors, that's it.
 The less components, the easier it is to manourve its centre of gravity.
 There are 2 methods you may seek to clear this one easier and one harder.
 Both methods will still require a close attention to battery voltage level.
 GET YOURSELF A MULTI-METER EARLIER ON!!!</p>

 <p> Method 1: Drive by PWM </p>
+<li> Use the DualVNH Library to turn the motors forward.
+Due to errors and tolerances, the same value given (0-400) will not yield the same amount of rotation between the motors.</li>
+<li>Determine the two values of motor 1 and 2 (should be very close) such that both turns at the same rate and/or turn at a rate that feel like going straight for the 150cm required by the checklist.</li>
+<li>Replicate with constant battery conditions/ surface conditions.</li>

+<p> Method 2: Drive by RPM </p>
+<li>Obtain a calibration chart for each motor, note the controlled voltage level (like method 1)</li>
+<li>For each speed (0-400) with an interval of your choice (20-50 per step is good), use the encoders and ISR to measure the ticks generated.
+From there calculate the actual RPM rotated by each motor at each speed.
+Details can be found at <b>Calibration</b> folder.</li>
+<li>Make sure your battery/ surface is the same as calibrated condition, give the same rpm to both wheel (adjust the rpm if needed faster or slower) until robot can go straight.</li>

 <h3>4.2.
 Working towards first Exploration</h3>
 <h3>4.3.
 How to move on</h3>